LERCAutomation/DataExtractor-UserGuide/anatomy/anatomy.rst

 There are four parts to the Data Extractor Tool that work together to automate the process described above:

 1. A GIS layer that describes the boundaries of all relevant partners and stakeholders.
+This is held both within the GIS system and within SQL Server.
 #.
 Spatial data held in an SQL database, and / or in spatial data layers within the GIS system.
+Where data is held within SQL Server, a stored procedure for its extraction is also required.
 #.
 An XML file that specifies how the extractions are set up and what data should be exported for each data layer
 #.
 The Data Extractor Tool interface.

 The Data Extractor Tool is used within a GIS environment and requires all the required data layers to be preloaded in the GIS (see :numref:`figMapInfoUI`).
+Where data is to be extracted from SQL Server, a boundary dataset is also required within the SQL Server database.

 .. _figMapInfoUI: